Strontium Support II

 In a study using strontium ranelate, BMD showed an increase continuously over 10 years in osteoporotic women.
-The incidence of vertebral and nonvertebral fracture was lowered between 5 and 10 years than in a matched placebo group over 5 years.
+The incidence of vertebral and nonvertebral fracture was lowered between five and 10 years than in a matched placebo group over five years.
 Therefore, the results proved that Strontium ranelate’s antifracture efficacy appears to be maintained long term.

 Another study investigated bone microstructure changes as a target in osteoporosis treatment to increase bone strength and reduce fracture risk.
 83 postmenopausal women with osteoporosis were given a dosage of 2g per day of strontium ranelate for a two year period.
 The double-double blind exploratory trial observed both bone mineral density and bone turnover markers.
 Distal tibia bone microstructure was assessed by high-resolution peripheral quantitative computed tomography.
 Both both density and bone thickness were shown to have increased increased throughout the treatment.

 A study that examined the effects of using strontium citrate in combination with other bone building nutrients in 158 adults provides compelling evidence that strontium citrate is effective at mitigating bone loss and stimulating new bone growth.
 Two groups of study participants agreed to follow an open-label bone-health supplement plan containing 680 mg of strontium citrate for six months after taking a DXA test of bone density, a 43-chemistry blood test panel and a quality of life inventory.
 Two weeks after the last subject completed, a second group of 58 was enrolled and followed the identical plan, but with a different bone-health supplement which also contained 682mg of strontium citrate.